martinmimigames/little-music-player/README.md

 - [Tiny Music Player](https://github.com/martinmimigames/tiny-music-player)

-  Smallest, most minimial, with the trade-off of only having the most basic features.
+  Smallest, most minimal, with the trade-off of only having the most basic features.

 ## Features